milesj/web-lang/spec/types.md

 ## Augmenting ##

-Augmenting is a concept that allows the extending of built-in type classes at runtime, like adding new methods.
+Augmenting is a concept that allows the extending of built-in type classes at runtime with new methods or properties.

 The following example uses [package](packages.md) and [class](classes.md) syntax.

-    import system.String
+    import sys.String

     augment String {
         string wrap(string name) {